 In addition to the team of professionals who work with us in Sri Lanka, we also have a number of homestay families that house volunteers and enrich an already culturally diverse experience.
 Again, contributing to the local economy is important to us, but we’d much rather pay a local family to host our volunteers than to pay a hotel chain where the experience would not be nearly as enjoyable.

 Living local is an important part of the SLV.Global experience.
 And although we decided to go for an authentic experience and forego the hot water and air-con, we are still living in these people’s homes and there are costs involved in running any household, let alone one with fifteen international volunteers living in it.
 It is our aim to support our homestays as best we can so volunteers have the most comfortable living experience possible.

 + Jungle Break, Workshops, Field Trips

-Your fees also cover all activities, food and board on the Jungle Weekend.
-This weekend is essential for team bonding and it’s just a lot of fun.
+Your fees also cover all activities, food and board on the Jungle Break.
+This break is essential for team bonding and it’s just a lot of fun.
 However, it’s worth mentioning that even getting to the jungle can be costly too.
 Just like in the UK, fuel prices fluctuate, but have actually increased in Sri Lanka.
-The public buses volunteers take daily still remain relatively inexpensive with the average journey costing 25p, but cost to fuel the minibuses that we use for airport pick up, field trips and the jungle weekend have almost doubled in the past three years.
+The public buses volunteers take daily still remain relatively inexpensive with the average journey costing 25p, but cost to fuel the minibuses that we use for airport pick up, field trips and the jungle break have almost doubled in the past three years.
 Ouch!